steverichey/im361/syllabus.md

 ## Video Game Addiction

-Video Game Addiction is one of our vocational hazards.
+Video game addiction is one of our vocational hazards.
 If you are finding that video games are interfering with your ability to do your work or maintain your social life, please get in touch with the professor.
 Some signs of video game addiction are:

 * Playing in secret or lying about how long he or she has been playing
 * Mulling over video games when engrossed in other activities